THE CONTEXT WE ARE WORKING IN

 Without access to a fair trial or other recourse to justice, she is powerless to enforce her rights as an equal member of society.
 And so the self-perpetuating cycle of gender inequality and violence against women continues.

 We are unique because our mission goes beyond case representation.

-Through our petitions and interventions, we are
+Through our interventions, we are

-institutionalizing gender-sensitive processes into the justice chain.
+transform processes in the justice chain.

 We target systemic issues which allow gender-discrimination to thrive in the first place.

 Accompany HRDs who take on cases of sexual violence to plan strategic interventions using feminist, survivor-centered and intersectional approaches to the law through our flagship Gender Justice Legal Defenders Fellowship Program;